Wing Chun Training with a Partner

-I also thought getting hit meant I sucked because if I was getting better, I wouldn’t get hit.
-I’m supposed to be untouchable.
-At least that’s what I thought.
+I also thought getting hit meant I sucked because if I was getting better, I wouldn’t get hit and I’m supposed to be untouchable.
+At least, that’s what I thought.

-Over time I realized that It happens to everyone including other students who are more senior than me.
-Now, I don’t think getting hit is a bad thing.
+Over time I realized that it happens to everyone including other students who are more senior than me.
+Now, I don’t think getting hit as a bad thing.

 Here are 3 things you can focus on when getting hit:

 - It was probably because I had an opening or gap somewhere.

 - I need to figure out where it is and what was supposed to be there.

 - When I try to block the strike, am I using both my arms efficiently or am I committing both arms to defend against one strike?

 - I need to calm down and remember that I have two arms.

 - Do I need to block this anymore or is it too late?
 If it already happened and I was hit, I can’t change that but I can move forward and work on changing the momentum.

 - Changing my mentality from ‘getting hit means stop’, to ‘getting hit means keep going until I can no longer land a clean strike’.